-There are several ways in which a senior or an individual with a disability who have chronic care needs can pay for his or her own long-term care expenses.
+There are several ways in which a senior or an individual with a disability who has chronic care needs can pay for his or her own long-term care expenses.

-The questions become: Can you?
+The question becomes: Can you?
 Do you have to?
 Should you?